I have a couple of questions that are worrying me.

 Another pill shaped one, probably the vivokey, its sold as a set and i suppose it would be pretty useful.
 I didnt really think about the bigger patch ones though, since i have no way of getting them in…

-I live in your general area and speak Slovenian, if you need any other info just PM me
+if you need any other info just PM me

 Unfortunately, the Spark isn’t too useful for most people at the moment.
 I think many are just using it to access the Vivokey forum.
 For the wedge (patch) shaped ones, they use a 4g needle you can buy on the DT store.
 Usually, piercers are able to do the procedure pretty easily, but the question is whether they want to or not.